stripe/stripe-go/README.md

 # SalesForce

-## Disable MFA on test accounts

-First disable Multi Factor Authentication, do that by doing Setup>Session Settings>Session Security Levels and removing Two Factor Authentication.
-Next there a google plugin called Whitelist All IPs for Salesforce that we use.
-Install that plugin and go to Setup, switch to Classic, then go to Network Access and there should be a Whitelist All IPs button that you click and will allow anyone to log in without having sent an email verification code.

 ## Permission assignments

 In order for the ruby service to update Stripe ID fields, it needs to have the right permissions.
 Here are the two permissions required: